ghnmqdtg/Kobo2Notion/README.md

 # Build for Linux
 npm run build:linux
 ```

+Windows and Linux are not yet supported.
+I've only built the app for MacOS.
+However, I haven't signed the app yet because my Apple Developer Program membership has expired, and I don't have a budget to renew it.
+Therefore, I cannot distribute the app on the macOS.
+If you want to use the app, you can build it yourself, or just run the app in development mode.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.